pkarsy/rfboot/help/Installation.md

                      +-------------------------------------------------+
 ```

-Here is a photo of the materials we need (It will change with CP2102)
+Here is a photo of the materials we need
 ![usb2rf](files/usb2rf1.jpg)

 ***Serial connection (CP2102<-->ProMini)***